-14

-Alternative 3: Distributed Housing

-This alternative would disperse new duplexes, triplexes, courtyard, and similar types of homes throughout the city on parcels that can accommodate new housing.
-Since new housing is more spread out, people might need to travel more often by private vehicle or bus to access daily goods and services.
+This alternative distributes new duplexes, triplexes, courtyard, and similar types of homes throughout the city on parcels that can accommodate new housing.
+This might result in a more even distribution of housing throughout Santa Rosa.
+Since new housing is distributed in each neighborhood, residents might often need to travel by private vehicle or bus trip to access most daily goods and services.

 This alternative...